autogluon/autogluon-rag/docs/tutorials/embedding/generate_embeddings.md

-# This is a tutorial on using AutoGluon-RAG to generate embeddings.
+# Tutorial on using AutoGluon-RAG to generate embeddings.

 ```python
 agrag = AutoGluonRAG(